 Clearly, if your strategic plan is to work (i.e. be delivered in full), you must have a mechanism for reviewing and updating it regularly.
 Here is the best way we have found to do this with the minimum of effort and with full accountability of the relevant staff for making progress:

-2. At your monthly Management Team meeting, quickly review the current validity of your 1-page Strategic Plan and agree any necessary changes.
+- At your monthly Management Team meeting, quickly review the current validity of your 1-page Strategic Plan, agree and make any necessary changes.

-5. On each 12-month anniversary of your inaugural Strategic Plan, conduct a 1-day workshop with your Management Team to review and formally roll forward your 3-year Strategic Plan by 12 months.
+- At each 12-month anniversary of your inaugural Strategic Plan, conduct a 1-day workshop with your Management Team to review and formally roll forward your Strategic Plan by 12 months.